Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Learning Outcomes

-- Effective analysis and communication of scientific results
+- Demonstrate effective analysis and communication of scientific results